 - Mayonnaise

+If you are unsure if you have food allergies, speak with your doctor about food allergy testing.
 Did you know?
-About 90% of all the food allergies in the world can be categorized into the “Big 9” allergens.
+About 90% of all food allergies in the world can be categorized into the “Big 9” allergens.

 Big 9 Allergen List

-- Eggs – include geese, ducks, and quail.
+- Eggs: Includes geese, ducks, and quail.

 - Fish

-- Milk – includes goats, sheep, deer, and buffalo
+- Milk: Includes goats, sheep, deer, and buffalo.

 - Peanuts